tylert/linux-pi-boot-camp/source/how_to_get_there.rst

 | 1385 Woodroffe Ave
 | Ottawa, ON K2G 1V8

-The info desk will be located on the 1st floor **outside Room T119**.
+Please visit the Info Desk located outside **Room T119**.

-Free parking is available during the day on weekends in **Lots 8 and 9**.
+Free parking is available during the day on weekends in **Lots 8 and 9 and 12**.
+Parking elsewhere requires payment at all times and the parking is patrolled on weekends.
+Watch for no parking or restricted parking signs.

 Public transit (OCTranspo_ bus service) is available from **Baseline Station** (just West of the ACCE Building on the map).